leaflabs/willow-daemon/README.txt

-This are the sources for leafysd, the WiredLeaf electrophysiology daemon.
+These are the sources for leafysd, the WiredLeaf project electrophysiology daemon.

 For the impatient
 -----------------